Home » Blog » How to Tell Your Children You’re Getting a Divorce

 Allow Questions

 Parents should also allow questions.
-If you tell your children you are getting divorced, explain the changes, and be open.
+If you tell your children you are getting divorced, explain the changes and be open.
 Your children may have questions.
 Some kids may not ask any questions.
 If that’s the case, don’t pressure them.
-If they have questions, prepare to answer them and offer honest well thought out responses.
+If they have questions, prepare to answer them and offer honest, well-thought-out responses.

 If you lack answers at the moment, say so.
 Questions are important for understanding if you have broken the news down as you should.
 As mentioned above, both parents should present a united front when telling their kids they are getting divorced.
 If that’s not clear from the questions your children are asking, it’s time to clarify issues.
 Also, let your kids know they can reach out and ask any questions when they want.